Battle of Andoain: The battle

 During the buildup process, Navarrese troops led by General José Ignacio de Uranga, departing from Arróniz in Navarre, sneaked through the valley between Tolosa and Andoain.
 These reinforcements increased the strength of the rebel army to some 3,000 soldiers.
 In the morning of 14 September, the loyalists found that two artillery emplacement had been mounted on the palisade.
 Five rebel cannons began to pour heavy fire on the Liberal forces at Andoain itself.
 The British battery returned fire, and claimed to have silenced one of the pieces.
 The exchange lasted until 11 o'clock, when the rebel infantry emerged from their entrenchments, and supported by intense musketry fire, advanced on the left and right flanks of the Liberal army.
 Uranga's plan was to lure the main body of the Liberal army to their right, north of Andoain, and then launch a two-pronged attack on the weakened center and left.
-The British Rifles and Scottish regiments were in the center, watching the main bridge on the river Oria, along with the Basque militia loyal to the Spanish government, known as the Chapelgorris.
+The Rifle Brigade, along with two Scottish units of the British Auxiliary Legion, the 5th Scotch and 6th Scotch Grenadiers, were in the center, watching the main bridge on the river Oria, along with their Basque guides, known as the Chapelgorris.
 The Chapelgorris were forced to abandon their posts at the bridge after fierce fighting, as the right wing of the Carlist attack made gains on the eastern bank of the river.

-According to British sources, it was at this stage of the battle that Colonel F. R. Clarke, in charge of a Scottish regiment, mustered a column of nearly 300 troops in the town's main square and launched a bayonet attack in the direction of the bridge, which eventually drove the Carlists back to the river's edge.
+According to British sources, it was at this stage of the battle that Colonel F. R. Clarke, in charge of a Scottish unit, mustered a column of nearly 300 troops in the town's main square and launched a bayonet attack in the direction of the bridge, which eventually drove the Carlists back to the river's edge.
 Earlier in the battle, however, O'Donnell had moved the Gerona battalion, made up of veteran Spaniard soldiers who had kept at bay the Carlist forces on the left flank over the past days, to meet what he perceived as the main Carlist effort on his right, replacing them with the inexperienced troops of the Infanta Isabel battalion.
 These young recruits fled in panic when rebel forces reached the eastern bank of the river Oria.
 Their retreat allowed the Carlist army to flank the British from their left.
 The artillery wagon of the Legion, whose cannons had been emplaced on the right side of the fortifications, was forced to withdraw, defended by the British Lancers and returning fire whenever possible.
 Two British gunners were killed by counter-battery fire.
 At this point, Colonel Clarke's troops became trapped between the bridge and downtown Andoain, now occupied by the Carlists.